See also my Guide to San Francisco.

 - Calafia Café: Next to the Mayfield Bakery.
 855 El Camino Real. $$ Family-friendly.

 - Da Sichuan Bistro: Authentic Sichuan restaurant.
+If you really like real Chinese food, then you love food from Sichuan.
+Hao chi!
 3781 El Camino Real. $$

 - Siam Fine Thai Cuisine: Wonderful local Thai restaurant.
 The family is very nice.
 Good food.
 Family-friendly.
 3924 El Camino Real. $

 - Corner Bakery Cafe: For sandwich, etc., very causual, good food.
 3375 El Camino Real. $

 - Pho Vi Hoa: Great Vietnamese pho place.
 4546 El Camino Real.
 Family-friendly. $

 - Armadillo Willy's: Texas BBQ.
 Family-friendly.
 1031 N San Antonio Rd. $.